Frequently Asked Questions (FAQ)

 Q | What does P.E.A.C.E. mean when they state their vision is “supported by the ethics of veganism”?

-Ethical veganism is to promote a message of peaceful coexistence and non-exploitation of all animals (ref AFSO), committed to rejecting any form of non-human exploitation, and advocating that others do the same (ref MRC).
+Ethical veganism is to promote a message of peaceful coexistence and non-exploitation of all non-human animals (ref AFSO), committed to rejecting any form of non-human exploitation, and advocating that others do the same (ref MRC).

 Q | What does P.E.A.C.E. mean when they state their vision is “modeled by sustainable farm sanctuaries”?